Container Implementation: 9 Key Factors That Need Attention!

 1) Data Storage

-Data storage in containers doesn’t work the way it does in traditional processes.
-Since the containers are flexible to updating, delete or replace functions, any irregularities or improper data storage planning can lead to loss of critical data.
-To avoid such concerns, experts recommend to store data in a volume while dealing with containers.
+Data storage in containers doesn’t work as well as in traditional processes.
+Since the containers are flexible for updating, deleting, or replacing functions, any irregularities or improper data storage planning can lead to critical data loss.
+Experts recommend storing data in a volume while using containers to avoid such concerns.

-Even in that case, make sure no two containers write data on the same volume to avoid data corruption.
+Even in that case, ensure no two containers write data on the same volume to avoid data corruption.
 Shared data storage is the ideal option!

 2) Create Smaller Images

 Containers only carry files and library resources specific to individual applications/processes.
-So, installing any unnecessary packages or larger images that demand additional files can abrupt the core ability of container services in generating distributed applications.
+Installing unnecessary packages or larger images that demand additional files can interrupt container services’ core ability to generate distributed applications.

 3) Application Deployment

-Owing to a few similarities with Virtual Machines, people tend to take application deployment in containers similar to the deployment in VMs.
-Application deployment in containerization cannot take place on running containers.
-That might work in the development phase involving continuous deployment and debug operations.
-But for the continuous delivery pipeline involving QA and production, application should be part of images.
+Owing to a few similarities with Virtual Machines, people tend to deploy applications in containers similar to VMs.
+However, application deployment in containerization cannot take place on running containers.
+That might work in the development phase, which involves continuous deployment and debug operations.
+However, applications should be part of the images for the continuous delivery pipeline involving QA and production.

 4) Layered Filesystem

-To make the effective usage of layered file system in containerization, make use of different layers instead of using a single layer image.
-Create a base image layer for OS and individual layers for username definition, runtime installation, configuration and for application.
-This makes it easier to recreate, manage and distribute images.
+To effectively use a layered file system in containerization, use different layers instead of a single-layer image.
+Create a base image layer for the OS and individual layers for username definition, runtime installation, configuration, and application.
+This makes it easier to recreate, manage, and distribute images.

 5) Creating Images

-Experts recommend not to use ‘docker commit’ for creating container images, owing to its limitations in generating images with reproducible ability.
+Experts recommend against using ‘docker commit’ for creating container images, owing to its limitations in generating images with reproducible ability.
 Instead, Dockerfile or any other source-to-image approach is highly recommendable.
 Storing images in a source control repository like Git allows you to track changes to Dockerfile.

 6) Usage of Tags

-Layered filesystem nature of containers allows usage of tags.
+The layered filesystem nature of containers allows tags to be used.
 However, the ‘Latest’ tag, similar to ‘Snapshot’ in Maven, is strictly not recommendable in containers.
-It does not mean latest and is just a tag applied to a container image by default.
-Usage of this tag can lead to misunderstanding within functionality and result in the retrieval of a wrong ‘latest’ version from the build cache.
+It does not mean the latest and is just a tag applied to a container image by default.
+Usage of this tag can lead to misunderstanding within functionality and result in retrieving the wrong ‘latest’ version from the build cache.

-This can also create a confusion when a new version that is backward incompatible replaces parent layer, making application disfunction.
+This can also create confusion when a new, backward-incompatible version replaces the parent layer, making the application dysfunctional.

 7) Multiple Processes

-Files and resources in every container package are limited only to the specific microservice that container is intended for.
-Because of this reason, containers are best suitable for running single process (application server or database or any other) Running more one process makes it difficult to manage, retrieve logs and update processes, individually.
+Files and resources in every container package are limited only to the specific microservice for which the container is intended.
+Because of this, containers are best suited for running a single process (application server, database, or any other).
+Running multiple processes makes managing, retrieving logs, and updating processes individually challenging.

 8) Environment Variables

-In a container environment, it’s not recommendable to store credentials like username and password in a container image.
+In a container environment, storing credentials like username and password in a container image is not recommended.
 Instead, try to retrieve them from outside the container through environment variables.

 9) IP Address

-It’s not suggestible to rely on IP addresses much in containers, as every container has its own IP address that changes for every start or stop instance.
-This becomes a problem if an application or a microservice wants to communicate with other container on board.
-Instead, environment variables can be the best way to pass proper hostname and switch between containers.
+It’s not recommended to rely on IP addresses much in containers, as every container has its IP address that changes for every start or stop instance.
+This becomes a problem if an application or a microservice wants to communicate with another container on board.
+Instead, environment variables can be the best way to pass proper hostnames and switch between containers.

 On an End Note